-For more information check my post where to stay in Athens – the best areas.
+For more information, check my post on where to stay in Athens – the best areas.

 After you settle in your hotel it is time to explore the city and you can do that on foot as the historic center of Athens is very compact.
 Here are some things to check out on your first day.

 - Change of the guards in Syntagma Square: The ceremony takes place every hour on the hour.